muratk5n/thirdwave/en/mbl/2023/week19.md

 ---

-"@Hy_Economy@mastodon.social

-\#Hydrogen could soon be the cheapest fuel for trucks, according to the German business paper *Handelsblatt*"

----

 H2 Bulletin: "South Korea plans to convert more than 250 commuter buses intro hydrogen-fuelled buses by this year and more than 2,000 by 2026, in a concerted effort to raise the uptake of hydrogen vehicles"